Arkansas family moves to New Mexico to support son’s gender transition

 For Cas, though, his parents say the law would only push him backwards.

-The family decided to move to Albuquerque, New Mexico, where they had family and now laws preventing Cas from seeking the treatment he had been getting in Arkansas.
+The family decided to move to Albuquerque, New Mexico, where they had family.

 “I’m from New Mexico.
 I still have a decent amount of family here.
 The family I have is super supportive of people who are on the LGBT spectrum,” George explained.